 I then crush a little bit more freeze-dried strawberries on top just because it looks pretty.

 I just love hearing from you, so if you happen to try out these baked strawberry and yogurt donuts then be sure to pop back and let me know what you think!!
-Happy eating.

 Baked Strawberry Yogurt Donuts

-- 1 ¾ cups white whole-wheat flour
+- 1 ¾ cups plain flour

 - ½ cup coconut sugar

-- 1 tsp baking powder
+- 1 teaspoon baking powder

-- ¾ tsp baking soda
+- ¾ teaspoon baking soda

-- ½ tsp ground cinnamon
+- ½ teaspoon ground cinnamon

-- ¼ tsp sea salt
+- ¼ teaspoon sea salt

-- 1 tsp pure vanilla essence
+- 1 teaspoon pure vanilla extract

 - 1 cup whole milk yogurt